(Lucy Bernholz, January 24, 2013)

 The question of how we use our private resources for public benefit is inherently linked to its sister question - how do we use our public resources (tax revenue) for public benefit (services)?
 This is, of course, the question that dominated the last election (and the current fiscal cliff negotiations).

 We may well decide, as a society, that we want to encourage people to give their private resources for the public benefit.
 And we may decide that some kind of policy incentive is needed to do that.
 But it is not the case that the current scheme of tax deductions or exemptions are the only tools we have to use for these purposes.
-These tax rules are the legacy of , and like many other rules, are .
+These tax rules are the legacy of 100 years of policy horse trading, and like many other rules, are strongly supported by the established constituencies that have grown up around them.

 They are not the only way of addressing the problem, assuming the problem is identified correctly.